Scott Hutchins

-Scott Hutchins (born 1974) is an American novelist and short story writer.
+Scott Hutchins (born March 4, 1974) is an American novelist and short story writer.

 Biography

 Scott Hutchins is an American novelist and short-story writer.
 A native of Arkansas, he was awarded a Stegner Fellowship from Stanford University.
-His work has appeared in StoryQuarterly, Five Chapters, The Owls, The Rumpus, The New York Times, San Francisco Magazine and Esquire Magazine.
+His work has appeared in StoryQuarterly, Five Chapters, The Owls, The Rumpus, The New York Times, San Francisco and Esquire.
 His debut novel A Working Theory of Love has been called both "revelatory and exciting" and "ambitious and accomplished."
 He currently holds a Jones Lectureship in Stanford's creative writing program.